 Building the entire shell upfront is terribly inefficient when you consider the other potential uses for the land it sits on.
 If you build you data center of the present and the future all at once, you’ve tied that land up for the next 20 years or so.
 More succinctly, you’ve eliminated your ability to use that land for any other purpose, including building some other corporate asset or even selling it.
 From an efficiency standpoint this mode of implementation renders an appreciating asset (land) distinctly inefficient.

 Since most data centers are built using non-standard designs (even those that claim that they aren’t), the amount of materials used in the construction of each of them vary dramatically.
 If examined strictly from a construction perspective this situation would seem to have impact on efficiency since the amount of material needed to build the facility is just that, the material necessary to build the specified site.
-However, when the CO2 generated for the production of just a cubic yard of concrete (400 lbs.) or one (1) ton of steel (1.9 tons) is factored into the equation, the efficiency of the site’s design and materials usage must be re-examined.
+However, when the CO2 generated for the production of just a cubic yard of pure concrete staining (400 lbs.) or one (1) ton of steel (1.9 tons) is factored into the equation, the efficiency of the site’s design and materials usage must be re-examined.

 Even in areas seemingly as straightforward as PUE, the issue of the efficiency of the methodology used to drive this metric lower must be weighed against its costs.
 If an evaporative cooling system is your choice to lower your site’s PUE another tenth of a point, you must factor in the on-going cost of millions of gallons of treated water the system will require annually along with your initial system cost in evaluating the practicality of your decision.